 Speech and swallowing symptoms:

-Fatigue is a common and bothersome symptoms as MS progresses.
+Fatigue is a common and bothersome symptom as MS progresses.
 It is often worse in the late afternoon.

-Symptoms of MS may mimic those of many other nervous system disorders.
-The disease is diagnosed by ruling out other conditions.
+Symptoms of MS may be mimic those of many other nervous system problems.
+MS is diagnosed by ruling out other conditions.

 People who have a form of MS called relapsing-remitting may have a history of at least two attacks separated by a period of reduced or no symptoms.

 The doctor may suspect MS if there are decreases in the function of two different parts of the central nervous system (such as abnormal reflexes) at two different times.

-A neurological exam may show reduced nerve function in one area of the body, or spread over many parts of the body.
+An exam of the nervous system may show reduced nerve function in one area of the body.
+Or it may be spread over many parts of the body.
 This may include:

 An eye examination may show:

 Tests to diagnose multiple sclerosis include:

 There is no known cure for multiple sclerosis at this time.
-However, there are therapies that may slow the disease.
+But, there are treatments that may slow the disease.
 The goal of treatment is to control symptoms and help you maintain a normal quality of life.